-The following annotations are useful in the context of calling external functions from Modelica, and they should occur on the external clause and no other standard annotations should occur on the external-clause:
+The following annotations are useful in the context of calling external functions from Modelica, and they should occur on the external clause and no other standard annotations should occur on the external-clause.
+They can all specify either a scalar value or an array of values as indicated below for annotation (Library=...):

-- The annotation(Library="libraryName"), used by the linker to include the library file where the compiled external function is available. - The annotation(Library={"libraryName1", "libraryName2"}), used by the linker to include the library files where the compiled external function is available and additional libraries used to implement it.
-For shared libraries it is recommended to include all non-system libraries in this list. - The annotation(Include="includeDirective"), used to include source files, [e.g., header files or source files that contain the functions referenced in the external function declaration], needed for calling the external function in the code generated by the Modelica compiler. - The annotation(IncludeDirectory="modelica://LibraryName/Resources/Include"), used to specify a location for header files.
-The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the include directory, see Section 13.2.313.2.3. - The annotation(LibraryDirectory="modelica://LibraryName/Resources/Library"), used to specify a location for library files.
+- The annotation (Library="libraryName"), used by the linker to include the library file where the compiled external function is available. - The annotation (Library={"libraryName1", "libraryName2"}), used by the linker to include the library files where the compiled external function is available and additional libraries used to implement it.
+For shared libraries it is recommended to include all non-system libraries in this list. - The annotation (Include="includeDirective"), used to include source files, [e.g., header files or source files that contain the functions referenced in the external function declaration], needed for calling the external function in the code generated by the Modelica compiler.
+The included code should be valid C89 code.

+- The annotation (IncludeDirectory="modelica://LibraryName/Resources/Include"), used to specify a location for header files.
+The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the include directory, see Section 13.2.313.2.3.

+- The annotation (LibraryDirectory="modelica://LibraryName/Resources/Library"), used to specify a location for library files.
 The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the library directory, see Section 13.2.313.2.3.
 Different versions of one object library can be provided [e.g. for Windows and for Linux] by providing a "platform" directory below the "LibraryDirectory".
 If no "platform" directory is present, the object library must be present in the "LibraryDirectory".
-The following "platform" names are standardized: - o win32 [Microsoft Windows 32 bit] - o win64 [Microsoft Windows 64 bit] - o linux32 [Linux Intel 32 bit] - o linux64 [Linux Intel 64 bit] - The LibraryName used for IncludeDirectory and LibraryDirectory indicates the top-level class where the annotation is found in the Modelica source code.
+The following "platform" names are standardized:

+- o win32 [Microsoft Windows 32 bit]

+- o win64 [Microsoft Windows 64 bit]

+- o linux32 [Linux Intel 32 bit]

+- o linux64 [Linux Intel 64 bit]